 Homecoming at Shelton State is generally held during basketball season.
-The weeklong festivities, which were first hosted in 1998, include a campus window decoration competition, voting for the Top BUC, and a pep rally.
-Nominees for Top BUC are accepted and candidates are presented at halftime of the men's basketball game.
+The weeklong festivities, which were first hosted in 1998, include various activities and events.

 Logo

 The use of all logos and branding images for Shelton State Community College is strictly prohibited without prior consent from the College.
 Requests may be sent to the Office of Media and Communication at mediacom@sheltonstate.edu.